NicCarp11/research-work-info/Weekly.md

 ## Week 13 · 11 – 17 Aug 2025

 ## **Worked on (last week):**
+- Wrote a little writeup of Viper 2 RCC
+- Got most of the rodinia benchmark working on the gem5 apu

 ## **Plan for next week (18 – 24 Aug 2025):**
+- [ ] Try C++ bindings, though static build might be ambitious
+- [ ] Possibly write/adapt pcc for viper
 ---

 ## Week 14 · 18 – 24 Aug 2025